 I wrote about The Guides Inn in my first Boulder Junction blog post.
 Here was my review:

 I would highly recommend dining at The Guides Inn, a gourmet supper club near downtown Boulder Junction.
 From the elegant, Northwoods atmosphere to the cuisine cooked to perfection, The Guides Inn is an absolute must.

 When we arrived, we were seated near the window overlooking a stunning flower garden and started the night with a glass of merlot and a crudité platter (I’m still daydreaming about that jalapeno-spinach cheese spread).
 From there, we were brought a cup of soup and then a salad.
 Our entrees arrived next, accompanied by a fresh-baked loaf of bread.
 The head chef made a personal visit to each table and later sent us four tastings of his homemade ice cream.
 It was an evening to remember and I’m counting down the days until I get to return again!

 This is a quaint, family restaurant offering both breakfast and lunch, with breakfast being served all day!
-You can either opt to sit in the screened-in front porch decorated with red and white checked tablecloths or inside where the main dining area is.
+You can either opt to sit in the screened-in front porch decorated with red and white checked tablecloths or inside in the main dining area.